Hecthor1999/genome_assembly_and_annotation/README.md

 ```
 finish interactive job
 ```
-To to get the sequences of conserved HOGs for which the gene models are Fragmented or Missing. sbatch 16_OMArk_contextualize.sh
+# To get the sequences of conserved HOGs for which the gene models are Fragmented or Missing.
+sbatch 16_OMArk_contextualize.sh
 ```